301-Project-Week/project-prep-1/README.md

 The MVP functionality be to search for flights and be able to login with AUTH0.

-Some stretch goals are to have the ability to look for every filter the API provides, a way to search multi city flights, separate domestic and international flights.
+Some stretch goals are to have the ability to look for every filter the API provides, a way to search multi city flights, filter prices from highest to lowest, and separate domestic and international flights.

 #### Stretch